 Open houses are a Malaysian tradition and it is always nice to be invited to one!
 Flowers and fruits are always welcome.
 Do wear appropriate outfits as a respect to the host on a religious day

 The shopping hubs reach a frenzy two weeks before the celebration but on Deepavali day itself, most shops will be shut as everyone will be on holiday!
-On Deepavali day, temples in the morning are lovely to go as everyone comes decked in their morning finery.
+On Deepavali day, temples in the morning are lovely to go to as everyone comes decked in their morning finery.
 All local temples will have special pujas or prayers.
 Common customs on Deepavali day:

 - The house and surroundings are lit with traditional clay/oil lamps to mark the victory of good over evil.